cse4505-fl25-wustl/test_cases/box_packing/MixedMediumSameSize/LargeBox/Readme.txt

 3_4PerBox-2_6PerBox: We need 2 boxes as 3 canvas will fill 3/4 of one large box and the 2 paper prints have to go into another one.
 3_4PerBox-3_6PerBox: We need 2 boxes as 3 canvas will fill 3/4 of one large box and the 3 paper prints have to go into another one.
 3_4PerBox-3_6PerBox: We need 2 boxes as 3 canvas will fill 3/4 of one large box and the 3 paper prints have to go into another one.
+4_4PerBox-1_6PerBox: We need 2 boxes as 4 canvas will fit exactly one large box and the other paper print will have to go into another one.
+4_4PerBox-1_6PerBox: We need 2 boxes as 4 canvas will fit exactly one large box and the 2 other paper prints will have to go into another one.

 *** How many of canvas, acoustic panels, paper print, glass fit in a large box?

-1. How much padding in a standard box (11")?
-How much padding in a large box (13")?
+4 canvases; 6 pieces of paper print; Same as standard box; increase in width of a large box is negligible

-2. Estimated width of each medium:
+1. Estimated width of each medium:
-Canvas & Acoustic Panels (4 per stdBox): 2.5"
-Paper print (6 per stdBox):
-Glass (8 per stdBox):
+Canvas & Acoustic Panels (4 per stdBox): 2.75" (incl padding) Framed Paper print (6 per stdBox): 1.83" (incl padding) Glass (8 per stdBox): 1.375" (incl padding)